 Use masks for complicated fields (like phone numbers or payment details submission) and autocompletion for long ones.

 Tip #3: specific captions

-Introducing captions, remember that you need to use short and clear labels (using a word or two), so that users can quickly read your form.
+Introducing captions, remember that you need to use short and clear labels using a word or two.
+This way users can quickly read your form.

 If you have several buttons on one screen, consider the division into main and secondary action.